edgedb/edgedb-python/docs/usage.rst

 For server-type type applications, that handle frequent requests and need the database connection for a short period time while handling a request, the use of a connection pool is recommended.
-The EdgeDB-Python asyncio API provides an implementation of such a pool.
+The edgedb-python asyncio API provides an implementation of such a pool.

 To create a connection pool, use the